yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_iam_role.html.markdown

 # yandex\_iam\_role

 Generates an [IAM] role document that may be referenced by and applied to other Yandex Cloud Platform resources, such as the `yandex_resourcemanager_folder` resource.
-For more information see [the official documentation](https://cloud.yandex.ru/docs/iam/concepts/access-control/roles).
+For more information, see [the official documentation](https://cloud.yandex.ru/docs/iam/concepts/access-control/roles).

 ```hcl